tobi110289/fridayfinance_challenge_server/README.md

 If you encounter any issues while setting up the environment or running the server, please feel free to reach out.

 ## If I had more time I would..
-1. Refactor the seed script for easier testing and readability
-2. When seeding the database, put in the transactions sorted by date
+~~1.
+Refactor the seed script for easier testing and readability~~ ~~2.
+When seeding the database, put in the transactions sorted by date~~
 3. Optimize the graphql query to improve pagination performance
 4. Write tests for the resolvers
 5. Optimize the Dockerfile to automate more of the setup